Sam McElroy (politician)

-Sam Martin McElroy (April 14, 1921 – October 17, 2004) was an American politician from Kentucky who was a member of the Kentucky House of Representatives from 1984 through 1994.
-McElroy was first elected in a January 1984 special election to fill a vacancy caused by the resignation of incumbent David Boswell to become Kentucky Commissioner of Agriculture.
-McElroy failed to get the party nomination for the election, made by members of party committees from counties in the district, but ran as an independent candidate and was elected over Democratic nominee John Arnold of Sturgis.
-(Republicans did not nominate a candidate.)
-McElroy, a farmer and a leader in farm groups in the area, was then elected as a Democrat.
-The legislature later changed state law to allow only people registered as independents to run as independents.
-He did not seek re-election in 1994.
-Arnold was elected to succeed him.
+Sam Martin McElroy (April 14, 1921 – October 17, 2004) was an American politician from Kentucky who was a member of the Kentucky House of Representatives from 1984 to 1995.
+McElroy was first elected in a January 1984 special election following the resignation of incumbent representative David Boswell to become Kentucky Commissioner of Agriculture.
+McElroy did not seek reelection in 1994.

-McElroy died in October 2004 at age 83.
+He died in October 2004 at age 83.